SpinalHDL/NaxRiscv/src/test/cpp/naxriscv/README.md

 make output/nax/buildroot/run0/PASS
 ```

+# Omagad / Panic

+A compilation about how to handle adversity

-# Omagad, it crashed in linux
+## it crashed in linux

 In one terminal do :